pfgithub/scpl/docs/actions/loghealthsample.md

 > This action requires that Shortcuts has permission to use WFHealthKitResource,[object Object].

+## description
+### summary
+Adds a data point into the Health app.
+You can log anything that the Health app supports, including your weight, steps taken, running distance, caloric intake and more.

 ### usage
 `loghealthsample undefined=[???] undefined=[???] undefined=[???] undefined=[???] undefined=[???] undefined=[???] undefined=[???] undefined=[???]`